freedomofpress/securedrop-workstation/README.md

 Doing so will permit the `sd-dev` AppVM to make RPC calls with the same privileges as the `sd-app` AppVM.

-**NOTE:** The destination directory on `dom0` is not customizable; it must be `securedrop-workstation` in your home directory.

 #### Provision the VMs

-Once the configuration is done and this directory is copied to `dom0`, you must update existing Qubes templates and use `make` to handle all provisioning and configuration by your unprivileged user:
+Once the configuration is done and this directory is copied to `dom0`, you must update existing Qubes templates and use `make` to handle all provisioning and configuration by your unprivileged user.
+Before you do so, you may wish to increase the scrollback in the dom0 terminal from 1000 (the default) to 100000 or unlimited, to ensure you can review any errors in the verbose output.

+Then run the following command to set up a development environment:

 ```
 make dev